 Faculty and Staff

-Timothy E. G. Bartel is an Instructor of Literature at The Academy and HBU.
+Timothy E. G. Bartel is an Assistant Professor of Literature at The Academy and HBU.
 He is a husband, father, writer, and educator from Whittier, CA. He holds an Masters of Fine Arts from Seattle Pacific University and a PhD from the University of St. Andrews.
 His written work has appeared in Christianity and Literature, Saint Katherine Review, Relief, and The Other Journal.
 He is the co-founder and editor of the online literary review Californios: A Review from the Ends of the Earth, and has recently published The Martyr, The Grizzly, and The Gold, a collection of poems about California.

-Dr. Robert D. Stacey is Associate Provost at Houston Baptist University.
-He teachers Government and Political Theory at HBU, and lectures for Great Books III and American History for The Academy.
+Robert D. Stacey is Associate Provost at Houston Baptist University.
+He teaches Government and Political Theory at HBU, and lectures for Great Books III and American History for The Academy.
 His current research focuses on the inherent tension between liberty and security and how these two vital interests can be balanced in an age of modern terrorism.
 His previous publications include Sir William Blackstone and Common Law, in addition to a host of articles and reviews on topics ranging from intelligence oversight to presidential elections.
 He is a homeschooling father of three boys in Katy, TX.

 David J. Davis is the Director of the Master of Liberal Arts and Assistant Professor in History at Houston Baptist University.
 At HBU, he teaches on a variety of topics including medieval and early modern European history, the history of Britain, and the history of technology and science, where he was awarded the Opal Goolsby Outstanding Teaching Award in 2012-2013.
 He holds a Ph.D. in History from the University of Exeter, where he was awarded the Overseas Research Student Award and served as a researcher for the British Book Trade Index.
 He researches the English Reformation and the early printing trade in Europe.
 Recently, he published his first book Seeing Faith, Printing Pictures: Religious Identity during the English Reformation (Brill, 2013).
 Also, his essays and reviews appear in Books & Culture, The American Conservative, The New Criterion, and The Imaginative Conservative.
 His other interests include hiking, cycling, swimming, soccer, writing rather poor poetry, defending the inherent virtues of coffee, explaining why Erasmus’s Praise of Folly may be the best book ever written, and celebrating most things Texan or Welsh.